polarhive/attend/README.md

 ## Additing your branch

-Update the `.env.example` file and open a PR
+Update the `mapping.json` file and open a PR

 - Log in to [PESUAcademy](https://www.pesuacademy.com/Academy/s/studentProfilePESU).
 - Open the developer tools by right-clicking on the page and selecting `Inspect Element` (Hotkey: `F12` or `CTRL+SHIFT+I`).